 How to lodge your notices

 The table below shows what you need to submit and how to do it.
-If you need more help:
+If you need more help refer to the:

-- read the Queensland code of practice - control of outdoor fireworks displays 2003.
+- Queensland code of practice: Control of outdoor fireworks displays (PDF, 1.4MB).

 |Report/notice and legislation||When to lodge||How to lodge|

 Notice (by fireworks contractor) of proposed fireworks display|